EricM96/CryptoLight/README.md

 explanation for its functionality and design.

-When creating a new extension for the Python interpreter, you implement C/C++ code to carry out the operations you want the library to have and utilize the C/Python to act as a middleman between Python and your C++ code.
-Put differently, the C/Python API acts as a translator, taking Python data objects and turning them into C data types and vice versa.
+When creating a new extension for the Python interpreter, you implement C/C++ code to carry out the operations you want the library to have and utilize the C/Python API to act as a middleman between Python and your C++ code.
+Put simply, the C/Python API acts as a translator, taking Python data objects and turning them into C data types and vice versa.

 While the C/Python API provides an interface for passing data from Python to C/C++ functions,